Last Updated on

 That also means HUD will not let you turn on the water for your inspection or appraisal.
 If the system fails the pressure test and your appraiser requires the water to be on, you are out of luck.
 HUD won’t repair the lines and no repairs can be made before closing.
 Please pay attention to the HUD inspection before bidding and talk to your lender about the appraisal process.
 I have seen many deals fail because the water could not be turned on for appraisals on HUD homes.
 If you have already had your bid accepted and you have run into this issue, there are a few solutions.
 Many times a lender can escrow for plumbing repairs or a portfolio lender may be able to do the loan without utilities being on.

 The other issue that may come up is an appraisal comes in low on a HUD home.
 This is rare, as usually HUD homes are priced low enough that an appraisal value is not an issue.
 If the appraisal does come in low or the appraisal requires repairs, HUD does not make repairs or price adjustments.
 Again the only choice will be to cancel or continue with the original bid price and terms.

-Another difference with HUD is HUD does not pay for the buyer’s title insurance.
+Another difference with HUD is they do not pay for the buyer’s title insurance.
 Make sure you factor that into your figures when bidding on a HUD home.
 HUD does not require title insurance, but I highly recommend you get it.
-HUD does the best they can, but they are dealing with other lenders homes that were foreclosed on and had FHA financing.
+HUD does the best they can, but they are dealing with other lender’s homes that were foreclosed on and had FHA financing.
 Sometimes a title issue will slip through the cracks, and if you don’t have title insurance it can be a nightmare to get it cleared up.
 I sold a HUD home a few years ago that was owned by a large bank.
 6 months after the sale, we learned the bank did not have clear title.
-The title company was able to clear it up, but if the buyers did not buy the insurance it would have been on them to figure out clear title.
+The title company was able to clear it up, but if the buyers did not buy the insurance it would have been on them to figure out how to get a clear title.

 Can repairs be made prior to closing on HUD homes?